 It is out of ignorance and delusion about you whose body is without a beginning or an end that we indulged in this quest prompted by our own desire.
 Hence O, Sympathetic Being, forgive us for our fault.
 In fact, it is but another form of your divine sport.

-Lord Shiva said: “O dear Hari, I am pleased with you, because you strictly adhered to truth in spite of your desire to be a lord.
-Hence among the general public you will have a footing equal to mine.
-You will be honoured too likewise.
-Hereafter you will be separate from me having separate temple, installation of idols, festivals and worship.”
+Lord Shiva said: “O dear Hari, I am pleased with you because you strictly adhered to the truth in spite of your desire to be a lord.
+Hence among the general public, you will have a footing equal to mine.
+You will be honored too likewise.
+Hereafter you will be separate from me having a separate temple, installation of idols, festivals, and worship.”
 Thus, formerly, the lord was delighted by the truthfulness of Vishnu and offered him a footing equal to his own even as the assembly of the devas was witnessing the same.

 Lord Shiva Curse Lord Brahma – Shiva’s forgiveness of Brahma

 Vishnu said: O Lord, it was you who gave him five heads as a special symbol, long ago.
-Hence please forgive him his first guilt.
-Please favour him.
+Hence please forgive him for his first guilt.
+Please favor him.
 The lord thus requested by Vishnu relented and in the presence of all devas asked Bhairava to desist from punishing Brahma.
-Then the lord turned to the deceitful Brahma who bent down his neck and said “O Brahma, in order to extort honour from the people you assumed the role of the lord in a roguish manner.
-Hence you shall not be honoured, nor shall you have your own temple or festival.
+Then the Lord turned to the deceitful Brahma who bent down his neck and said “O Brahma, in order to extort honor from the people you assumed the role of the lord in a roguish manner.
+Hence you shall not be honored, nor shall you have your own temple or festival.
 (This is the reason why there are only few Brahma temples)